How to Plan Your Charter

 Cell Service and WiFi

 Cell service in the USVI is just like in the United States.
-There are no international charges.
-But, once you pick up a BVI cell tower, it can become quite expensive.
-Call your service provider prior to your charter and purchase a Passport Program or something similar and HotSpot your phone.
+There are no international charges within the USVI.
+Be sure to call your service provider prior to your charter and see if it makes sense to purchase a Passport Program or something similar.
+Most people on vacationing in the USVI just HotSpot a cell phone.
 This is definitely the easiest and most affordable option in the USVI.

 BoatyBall for BVI